BlackVS/CTFs/HWIO2021/CTS/task7.md

 Name of file (telesignal) and screenshot above gave me idea that it can be some TV signal ( image line by line ) but my knowledge of RF signals too small and I decided to switch to other task.

+PS: if open hints:

+- The transmission might contain polluted packets.
+- Other default parameters might been tampered, but the capture was at 1Msps.
+- ARFCN 34.